Bollos00/LibreMines/README.md

 ### Installing on the system

-At least if you want install LibreMines on your system, use the following command:
+At least, if you want install LibreMines on your system, use the following command:
 ```sh
 sudo make install
 ```